 In mid-December, I took a walk through an Arab cemetery right next to the Golden Gate outside the main walls of the old city of Jerusalem.
 Its one of the oldest of the gates as some special significance as its meant to be where Jesus will go through when he returns to this city.

 Ezekiel 44 : 1-3 mentions this site.
-Thinking about it logically, its been bricked up and a cemetery has been built in front making it unclean from a Jewish law point of view, but this would not stop the Messiah from returning back here.
+Thinking about it logically, it has been bricked up and a cemetery has been built in front making it unclean from a Jewish law point of view, but this would not stop the Messiah from returning back here.
 The ground goes up some stepped layers with some trees in front meaning it would not be possible to get a car or horse to go in a straight line from the road from here.

-Need to go back here and find out what exactly lies on the inside of this gate.
+I need to go back here and find out what exactly lies on the inside of this gate.

 The top middle part of the text I wrote here.

 Google tells me this is Finnish, perhaps its just some people’s names but it could not provide me with a translation.
-If you have sharp eyes and can make out the text better, feel free to comment and have another attempt of what this could be.
+If you have sharp eyes and can make out the text better, feel free to comment and have another attempt at what this could be.

 My photographs of the wall got the suspicion of some Israeli policeman walking across the path, mainly as I was the only the person in the whole ground and they asked to search by rucksack and look at my passport, they then spoke in Hebrew on a radio to headquarters, probably to check the number on my visa was legitimate, they then let me go.
-This might seem like a pain to have go through to, but its something you get used to and quite necessary in this part of the world.
+This might seem like a nuisance to have to go through to, but its something you get used to and quite necessary in this part of the world.